osbuild/osbuild-composer/test/README.md

 [gcp_creds]: https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable

+## Regression testing

+These tests make sure bugs that have been fixed do not appear again.
+They live in the `test/regression-cases` directory.
+Each test should contain an explanation of its purpose.

 ## Downstream testing notes

 To make it easier for us to test & verify downstream builds we are going to